 You cannot use contributions paid in Class J to satisfy these conditions.
 However, you may pay PRSI at Class J and voluntary contributions at the same time.
 You stop paying voluntary contributions either when you reach 66 years of age or start paying PRSI again.

-If you get a State Pension (Transition) at 65 years of age you do not need
+If you are getting a State Pension (Transition) at 65 years of age you do

 There are three rates of voluntary contributions.
 The rate of voluntary contribution you pay is linked to the last PRSI contribution paid or credited by you.
 More information is available about paying social insurance.

-Voluntary contributions can be paid by cheque, banker’s draft or standing order.
+You can pay voluntary contributions by cheque, banker’s draft or standing order.
 Your contribution can be paid as a lump sum before the end of the contribution year or by quarterly or half-yearly installments during the contribution year.
 You must pay the full contribution for a year no later than 5 months after the end of the year in which the payment is due.

 You can read more about voluntary contributions on the Department of Social Protection's website.